lorikayman/RebisTheory/src/lib/rebis_theory.md

 - `BLAME!`, `NOiSE`, by Tsutomu Nihei
 - `The Dream-Quest of Unknown Kadath` and other works involving character of Randolph Carter from Cthulhu Mythos/Yog-Sothothery by H.P.
 Lovecraft

-straight-forward stories wrapped in symbolism, foreshadowing, motifs, omajes.

-we will analyse the setting without including details of technical impimentation, but a finished work of art at a face value Apart from a single exception - we acknowledge existence of the distinction between crystal and mist energy and will bring its significance wherein we believe it seems fitting, other wise we will use the term of energy as it is being used now, a universal medium inplace of crystal and mist energy as an abstraction

-A following thought framework, an ide that spiral knihgt is not a game with kts foundations, but a fictional universe, which no matter how abstract or detached from human reality is, had to conform to this rules as a hybrid of science fixtion and fantsay, both of those instances being a speculative fiction

-We acknowledge the absurdity of such standard given the means and mediums this univers is presetned through, yet, we belive, as stated earlier, for goal of total analysis such approach may be a fruitfull endevaur, which discards all the out-of-universe unnecessarities from completely in-universe perspective
-The method the disclailwr the wotldbuilding

-Well try to present a perspective unburdened by complex weight of reality, while acknowledging its tantamount influence on the final work as a product of this reality
-The Disclaimer: Pure Watsonian worldbuilding
-For the purposes of greater immersion into the narrative

-we believe, when this method of overthought analysis is applied, it would allow for exploration of those concepts at greatest, most precise detail, which will eventually lead to their deeper understanding, recognition and distinct visibility of the process of their application and tranformation when implimented into a descrete fictional setting, as instances of something we will refer as [tropes](https://tvtropes.org/pmwiki/pmwiki.php/Main/Trope).

 ## Method